Right Here, Right Now (Giorgio Moroder song): Composition and release

 "Right Here, Right Now" is set in the key of D major with a tempo of 115 beats per minute.
-Music critics categorize the overall sound as dance-pop, electropop, club, disco, and funk.
+Music critics categorize the overall sound as dance-pop, electropop, club, and disco.
 The track contains four-on-the-floor rhythm, handclaps, rubbery beat, cascading synths, funky guitar, and gritty basslines.
 Its pulsating verse cascades into a soaring chorus, one that Jason Lamphier of Out described as "a cloud-parting siren's call of a chorus".
 Minogue delivers light and seductive vocals, consistently hitting high notes on the chorus.
 Meanwhile, Moroder's hiccup-like background vocals, heavily processed with a Vocoder, add to the overall sonic texture.

 Critics pointed out the track's nostalgic dance production, comparing it with those of Daft Punk, Moroder and Philip Oakey's "Together in Electric Dreams" (1984), Minogue's "Spinning Around" (2000), and Bruno Mars's "Uptown Funk" (2014).
 Nolan Feeney of Time, on the other hand, felt the production's modern feel would have allowed it to integrate seamlessly into Minogue's previous album, Kiss Me Once (2014).
 The song explores themes of romantic connection and living in the moment, a common topic in club tracks.
 DirectLyrics proposed that the song centers on embracing love, while Alistair Powell of Classic Pop argued that the song depicts "a tale of the deeper healing power of love".

 The song leaked online on 16 January 2015, shortly before its official digital release on 20 January.
 Serving as the second single from the album Déjà Vu, it followed "74 is the New 24," which had been released in November 2014.
 The track was serviced to Italian radio stations on 19 January.
 A digital remix EP arrived on 27 February, featuring remixes by record producers DJ Sneak, Felix da Housecat, Ant LaRock, and Kenny Summit.
 DJ Sneak's version specifically received an Italian radio push on 20 February.
 This was followed in March by the "More Remixes EP", which included further reworkings by Seventh Heaven, Whiiite, Zoo Brazil, and Ralphi Rosario.
 Years later, on 29 August 2020, the Kenny Summit Club mix was given a special release as a grey 12" vinyl single for UK Record Store Day by Good For You Records, with a yellow vinyl repress appearing on 2 December.
 The track was covered in October 2020, when Japanese singer Yū Hayami recorded it for the compilation album Slenderie Ideal.